rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 ![Output]({% asset_path 2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups/nosecgrps.png %})

-You should now be equipped to script and to develop your own version of the above functionality using the Rackspace Cloud Security Groups feature.
+You should now be equipped to script and develop your own version of the above functionality using the Rackspace Cloud Security Groups feature.
 This will make your Cloud Servers much more secure while making you feel good about your scripting skills.

-No more curl for you!
+No more `curl` for you!

 After all, you're not a browser, right?